microsoft/LightGBM/docs/Python-API.md

     Parameters
     ----------
-    booster : Booster, LGBMModel or array
+    booster : Booster or LGBMModel
-        Booster or LGBMModel instance, or array of feature importances. ax : matplotlib Axes
+        Booster or LGBMModel instance.
+    ax : matplotlib Axes
         Target axes instance.
 If None, new figure and axes will be created. height : float